Last Updated on

 Whether you want to negotiate a child custody agreement, or you want to prepare for trial, we will be with you every step of the way.
 Let’s start with a free initial case evaluation.
 We will answer your questions and tell you how we will work to resolve your child custody case.

 A Queens Child Custody attorney provides legal expertise when you’re in a battle for the most important gift you’ve ever received -your children.
-Spodek Law Group specializes in child custody cases, helping their clients and their children achieve the best results during the court hearing.
-This law firm divulges all the details of the matter, working in the best interest of the children and you, the client.
+Spodek Law Group specializes in child custody cases, helping their clients and their children achieve the results during the court hearing.
+This law firm divulges all the details of the matter, working in the interest of the children and you, the client.
 Spodek Law Group works diligently to see that the case is handled fairly and justly.

 Why You Need a Child Custody Lawyer